 The need for energy storage

-The Department of Enterprise, Trade and Investment (DETI) is responsible for energy in Northern Ireland and recently published the Strategic Energy Framework 2010 (SEF 2010) outlining energy policy going forward to 2020.
+The Department for the Economy (DfE) is responsible for energy in Northern Ireland and previously, as the Department of Enterprise, Trade and Investment (DETI) published the Strategic Energy Framework 2010 (SEF 2010) outlining energy policy going forward to 2020.
 This identified four key energy goals of building competitive markets, ensuring security of supply, enhancing sustainability and developing Northern Ireland’s energy infrastructure.

 Energy storage has a primary role to play helping to ensure security of supply but also has the potential to enhance sustainability.